An Introduction to the

 For Lab 4 below, we highly recommend reading our page on: Downloading, Installing and Using the IDA 7 Free Version to examine BIOS (and other) files!

 Yes, you already know there are some 'Strings' in the BIOS.440.ROM file, but apart from those, it's quite possible for a number of hex bytes (that one could attempt to disassemble as code) to be Data!
 As an example of such occurrences, search the VMware BIOS file from offsets 0x7E854 through 0x7E8E9, then answer the question: Do you see any kind of pattern?
 (Hint: In the "Initial Code" link I provided above, you might recall seeing the hex value "E854" before.)
-If necessary, spend some more time observing the bytes, then (with another hint), try answering: This whole section is basically a Table of Jump Addresses associated with what code you've already seen?
+If necessary, spend some more time observing the bytes, then try answering this question (with an additional hint): This whole section is basically a Table of Jump Addresses associated with what code you've already seen?

 In the Near Future I'd be happy to email anyone about this!